 - Spud Inc Econo Lat/Tricep Pulley

 † The 43″ R4 cross-member (the same piece used as a horizontal rack stabilizer) and the orange detent pins are not offered on the Rogue website for individual sale, but they can be ordered over the phone.
 You should already own at least 2 detent pins just from owning spotter arms, and you probably own a set of 4 band pegs already from when you bought the rack; so you shouldn’t need to buy any of these anyway.
-If for some reason you do, I would maybe look at 5/8″ detent pins or 5/8″ hitch pins on Amazon.
+If for some reason you do, I would maybe look at 5/8″ detent pins on Amazon.
 Just make sure that they are long enough to pass through all components.

 There are a couple of things that I’ve learned as I’ve used my lat machine conversion.
 For starters, Thompson Fat Pad-equipped benches are not ideal for this conversion.
 They are just too damn high even for tall people (I’m 6’3″ and I couldn’t make it work).

 Also, since it’s unlikely that you’ll be using that 43″ cross-member for anything else, you can string tie some form of padding around it if you find the sensation of pressing bare leg into it uncomfortable.
-It’s actually not uncomfortable if you set it up correctly (leveled), but I can certainly see how padding would be a nice touch.
+It’s actually not uncomfortable if you set it up correctly (level), but I can see how padding would be a nice touch.